Sinking of Prince of Wales and Repulse: The Japanese air attack

-At around 11:40, 17 Nell torpedo bombers (two squadrons from the Genzan Air Group) approached the two capital ships.
+At around 11:40, 17 Nells with torpedoes (two squadrons from the Genzan Air Group) approached the two capital ships.
 Eight concentrated on Repulse, while nine attacked Prince of Wales, sending eight torpedoes speeding towards the flagship (one plane aborted its run on Prince of Wales and peeled off and attacked Repulse).
 One Nell was shot down and three more were damaged by the Prince of Wales anti-aircraft fire during this attack.
 This first wave of torpedo attackers made no hits on Repulse but managed one ultimately fatal hit on Prince of Wales, right where her outer port propeller shaft exited the hull (some historical accounts state there were two hits in this attack, but an extensive 2007 survey of the hull of the wreck by divers proved there was only one).
 Turning at maximum revolutions, the shaft twisted and ruptured the glands that prevented sea water entering the ship via the broad shaft tunnel's interior bulkheads.
 The flagship promptly took in 2,400 tons of water and her speed dropped to 16 kts (30 km/h, 18 mph).

-Lt Takai of the 2nd Chutai which attacked the Repulse (with G3Ms) said that "[a]ll crew members searched the sky vigilantly for the enemy fighters which we expected would be diving in to attack us at any moment.
+Lt Takai of the 2nd Chutai, which attacked Repulse (with G3Ms) said that "[a]ll crew members searched the sky vigilantly for the enemy fighters which we expected would be diving in to attack us at any moment.
 Much to our surprise, not a single enemy plane was in sight.
 This was all the more amazing since the scene of battle was well within the fighting range of the British fighters."

 Testimony from Lt Wildish, in command of 'B' Engine Room, indicated the shaft was stopped but upon restarting the shaft, water rushed in through the damaged shaft passage, flooding B Engine Room and forcing its evacuation.
 Also flooded from this hit were the long shaft passage itself, 'Y' Action Machinery Room, the port Diesel Dynamo Room, 'Y' Boiler Room, the Central Auxiliary Machinery Room, and a number of other compartments aft.